davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 code might have a faster implementation, and thus a programmer would have a reason to change it.
 And so on.
-So, if Martin's quote is taken as an adequate statement of the SRP, then the SRP is literally not possible to ever abide by.
+So, if Martin's quote is taken as an adequate statement of the SRP, then the SRP is literally not possible to abide by ever.
 No matter what anyone writes, it has more than one "responsibility" -- more than one reason to change.

 This seems like it's missed Martin's point.
 But why?